lvpalaparthi/devops/README.md

     13. Ingress Controllers: Understand what ingress/envoy are and how it can be implemented with Contour and envoy
     14. Deploy Prometheus and view K8s stats, node info and application metrics
     15. Start up EFK (Elastic-Fluentd-Kibana) stack in minikube -> run application and analyze logs in Kibana
+    16. Create yaml files to deploy postgres as a service on Kubernetes

+## Airflow
+- Build and test airflow pipeline dags to monitor workflow process
+- ## Tasks
+    1. Create a sample workflow pipeline dag with tasks
+    2. Run airflow dag and postgres service on Docker using docker-compose up
+    3. Deploy airflow service on Kubernetes